 Example 2 – The Interconnection Customer for a serial project that submitted its Interconnection Request ten years ago sends a suspension notification.

-Expected Response – The CAISO and Participating TO would likely deny this request because allowing any suspension would violate the tariff provisions that require serial projects to have an In-Service Date within ten years of submitting the Interconnection Request.
+Expected Response – The CAISO and Participating TO would likely deny this request because allowing any suspension would violate the Tariff provisions that require serial projects to have an In-Service Date within ten years of submitting the Interconnection Request.
 The Interconnection Customer would need to submit an MMA request and obtain consent from the CAISO and Participating TO to exceed the ten-year window.

 Example 3 – The Interconnection Customer for a project with an executed SGIA submits a two-year suspension request.